Men's Health: Early Prostate Cancer Detection Leads to Better Outcomes

 What are some of the risk factors for prostate cancer and are there lifestyle changes that can lower the risk?

 Orio: Approximately one in eight men will be diagnosed with prostate cancer during his lifetime, and it accounts for nearly 10% of all newly diagnosed malignancies among men.
-Prostate cancer is rare in men younger than 40, and the chance of having prostate cancer rises drastically after age 50.
+Prostate cancer is rare in men younger than 40, but the chance of having prostate cancer rises drastically after age 50.

 African American men and men with a family history of prostate cancer have an increased risk compared with other men.
 Having a father or brother with prostate cancer nearly doubles a man’s risk of developing this disease.